 of qualified candidates;

-- certifying for the University that a bona fide equal opportunity/affirmative action search
+- Certifying for the University that a bona fide equal opportunity/affirmative action search has been conducted.

 C. Search Committees: Members, Committee Chairpersons, and Their Responsibilities